RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng681sc/

 yes.
 In October 2013 a book was released by a little girl https://en.wikipedia.org/wiki/I_Am_Malala speaking up.
 And in November 2013 Donald Trump took a private jet to Moscow to parade women for entertainment.
 Since roughly the same time period of November 2013, everyday people with free time and spare time on social media in USA and elsewhere in the world have had every chance to promote and recommend we all assert Malala's October 8, 2013 book.
-Instead, I see grey-rocking and avoidance.
+Instead, I see Grey-rocking and avoidance.
 When terrorism becomes front page on October 7, 2023 - people are not repeating Malala's leadership asserts about terrorism.
-People are more thrilled by the sex private jet stories and the terrorism than they are about actually addeessing the underlying causes of poor commprehension of fiction storytelling / education crisis.
-Women are not beight taught and educated to speak up when abused and manipulated. ... ... ...
+People are more thrilled by the sex private jet stories and the terrorism than they are about actually addressing the underlying causes of poor comprehension of fiction storytelling / education crisis.
+Women are not being taught and educated to speak up when abused and manipulated. ... ... ...
 "The extremists are afraid of books and pens.
 The power of education frightens them.
 They are afraid of women.
 The power of the voice of women frightens them." - https://malala.org/news-and-voices/malala-un-speech

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng64wyp/

 Not if you don't learn cult deprogramming and all come together.
-Manics with guns and terrorists all across the world are a population of over 2.5 billlion people given the 30% estimate of this comment message.
+Manics with guns and terrorists all across the world are a population of over 2.5 billion people given the 30% estimate of this comment message.
 What is going to happen with weapon systems evolve and gunpowder is considered old technology and murder and killing becomes far cheaper and easier with new technology?
 Those 2.5 billion people who have no morals aren't going to act out the self-harm to humanity?
 It is as if nothing was learned from September 11, 2001 how murder-suicide works on human minds.
 Russia attacking Ukraine in February 2014 is another lesson people can't seem to grasp.
 Instead of making low-effort comments on social machines day after day, why can't people organize remedial morality lessons for 8 billion people on Earth?

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng5zb1j/